Numbers 16 – Korah’s Rebellion

 ii.
 Moses made the rebels take the position they desired – the position of priest.
 Often the best judgment on the divisive and rebellious is to let them lead.

 iii.
 Humanly speaking, the odds were not good.
-It was Moses and Aaron stand alone against all the congregation.
+It was Moses and Aaron standing alone against all the congregation.
 Yet God would make this choice, and not popular opinion.

 B. God affirms Moses’ leadership over the nation of Israel.